sebastianv89/double-ratchet/README.md

 derivation functions][kdf] (KDF).
-This crate aims to be agnostic towards the implementation of these functions: users of the crate implement the `CryptoProvider` trait and the `DoubleRatchet` struct should take care of the rest.[^1]

-[^1]: But contact me if you have a use-case where the interface is not sufficient and I'll see if I can accommodate.
+This crate aims to be agnostic towards the implementation of these functions: users of the crate implement the `CryptoProvider` trait and the `DoubleRatchet` struct should take care of the rest (but contact me if you have a use-case where the interface is not sufficient and I'll see if I can accommodate).

 ## Examples